danbev/learning-v8/README.md

 and if there is a cache miss a normal lookup is performed and the result stored in the cache.

 #### Inline caches
-Using a lookup cache as described about still takes a considerable amount of time since the cache must be probed for each message.
+Using a lookup cache as described above still takes a considerable amount of time since the cache must be probed for each message.
 It can be observed that the type of the target does often not vary.
 If a call to type A is done at a particular call site it is very likely that the next time it is called the type will also be A.